 Ursula leads the Career Services team at Claremont McKenna College.
 She is passionate about helping students and alumni construct and navigate their own career paths.
 During the past 20+ years of her career, she has worked as a leader, administrator, and educator in the fields of higher education, healthcare, financial services, and consulting.
 She holds a Bachelor of Arts degree from the University of London, a Master of Arts degree in Psychology and a Doctor of Philosophy degree in Higher Education from New York University.

 As the Director of the Robert Day Scholars Program and Scholar Communities, Amy oversees the day-to-day activities of the program, which include career services functions, curricular programming, and alumni relations.
 In her role, Amy works closely with current students to provide them with personal and professional development opportunities and connects them with resources to support their growth.
-She also works closely with alumni and parents of CMC to identify opportunities that help them connect with students and strengthen relationships on and off campus.
 Amy is originally from San Luis Obispo, California.
 She graduated from CMC in 2011 with a dual degree in history and international relations.
 After graduation, Amy joined Teach For America and moved to New Orleans, Louisiana.
-She taught kindergarten for 3 years at Sylvanie Williams College Prep and then coordinated intervention efforts school-wide for two years.
-Following that, Amy served as the Operations Manager for Crocker College Prep, working with 550 students and 75 staff members.
-After moving back to California, she organized on-campus recruitment for Teach For America at many Southern California colleges, including CMC.
+She taught kindergarten, coordinated intervention efforts school-wide, and finally served as the school’s Operations Manager.
+After moving back to California, she worked for Teach For America’s recruitment efforts at many Southern California colleges, including CMC.
 In her spare time, Amy loves to eat, cook, and be outside.

 Freya works with students, employers, and alumni associated with the following interest clusters: Accounting & Financial Services; Government, Law & Public Policy; and Non-Profit & Social Enterprise.
 Prior to joining Career Services, she worked in data analytics and operational efficiency in the energy utility space.
 Freya graduated from Claremont McKenna College with a degree in Economics, Mathematics, and the Financial Economics Sequence, and she has her MBA from the Walter A. Haas School of Business at UC Berkeley.
 Freya enjoys cooking and baking for others, hiking, traveling, playing strategic board games, watching Broadway productions, and reading sci-fi/fantasy/mystery novels.